polettix/ETOOBUSY/_posts/2020-01-06-path-loop-erasure.md

 *path* to have loops.
 I hope the explanation above is clear, otherwise please comment!

-> I have to confess that this post is actually a preparation - [A RANDOM
+> I have to confess that this post is actually a preparation for [A RANDOM
 > Maze with Curses][a-maze-ing-2] - providing algorithmic generation of
 > mazes and extending the previous post [A Maze with Curses][a-maze-ing-1].
 > Don't miss them!